agi-brain/xuance/docs/source/documents/api/agents/drl/dqn_agent.md

 ### Run With Customized Environment

-If you would like to run XuanCe's DQN in your own environment that was not included in XuanCe, you need to define the environment following the steps in [**New Environment Tutorial**](https://xuance.readthedocs.io/en/latest/documents/usage/new_envs.html#step-1-create-a-new-environment).
+If you would like to run XuanCe's DQN in your own environment that was not included in XuanCe, you need to define the new environment following the steps in [**New Environment Tutorial**](https://xuance.readthedocs.io/en/latest/documents/usage/new_envs.html#step-1-create-a-new-environment).
 Then, [**prepapre the configuration file**](https://xuance.readthedocs.io/en/latest/documents/usage/new_envs.html#step-2-create-the-config-file-and-read-the-configurations)
 ``dqn_myenv.yaml``.